 However, many people look to the United Nations as the most reliable source, as for a country to become a member of the U.N. requires a considerable process of assessment and voting by existing members.
 A country applying for U.N. membership must receive consent from all five permanent member countries of the Security Council (United States, United Kingdom, France, Russia, and China), in addition to receiving approval from a two-thirds majority of the General Assembly.

-At present, the UN recognises a total of 197 countries.
-This includes 193 member countries, two UN observers (Holy See (Vatican) and Palestine), and Taiwan and Kosovo, each widely regarded as self-governed territories, and Taiwan in particular recognised as having significant economic resources.
+At present, the U.N. recognizes a total of 197 countries.
+This includes 193 member countries, two U.N. observers (Holy See (Vatican) and Palestine), and Taiwan and Kosovo, each widely regarded as self-governed territories.
+Taiwan, in particular, is recognized as having significant economic resources.
 However, it should be noted that China regards Taiwan as being part of its territory, as does Serbia with Kosovo.
 Both are good examples of the political sensitivities involved in defining what makes a country, particularly when the area involved shares contested space, such as in the case of Palestine.

-It is also worth noting that some well-established countries haven't always been members of the UN, which complicates using UN figures.
-For example, Switzerland joined the UN in 2002, but few would argue over Switzerland's status as a sovereign state long before this date.
-It can therefore be useful to look to other internationally-recognised organisations for country data, such as the World Bank, the World Trade Organization, the International Monetary Fund (IMF), and the European Bank for Reconstruction and Development (EBRD).
+It is also worth noting that some well-established countries haven't always been members of the U.N., which complicates using U.N. figures.
+For example, Switzerland joined the U.N. in 2002, but few would argue over Switzerland's status as a sovereign state long before this date.
+It can therefore be useful to look to other internationally-recognized organizations for country data, such as the World Bank, the World Trade Organization, the International Monetary Fund (IMF), and the European Bank for Reconstruction and Development (EBRD).

-The table below shows 232 because it includes territories and regions that have some element of self-governance but are not considered soverign states.
+The table below shows 232 because it includes territories and regions that have some elements of self-governance but are not considered sovereign states.